Sherwood Park: Sports and recreation

 Recreation facilities within Sherwood Park include the Broadmoor Arena, Glen Allan Recreation Complex, Kinsmen Leisure Centre, Millennium Place, the Randy Rosen Rink at Sherwood Park Arena/Sports Centre and Strathcona Athletic Park as well as a BMX bike park, a BMX bike pump track and a skateboard park.
 The community also has 37 parks and sportsfields.

 An important local sports team is a hockey squad, the Sherwood Park Crusaders.
 The Crusaders play in the Alberta Junior Hockey League.
 Sherwood Park has a well-respected Midget "AAA" hockey program, dating back to the mid-1970s, that has produced several top calibre players including former and current National Hockey League players Gerald Diduck, Jim Ennis, Tyson Nash, Cam Ward, Daymond Langkow, Brendan Gallagher, Mark Pysyk, Sam Steel and Carter Hart.
 The Sherwood Park Kings Athletic Club includes levels from Peewee to Midget and with the highest level being the Midget "AAA" program.

 Sherwood Park is a large football community.
 At least one Sherwood Park high school football team has been to the Alberta provincial final since the 1999 season.
 The bantam team, the Sherwood Park Rams, have won provincials five of the last seven seasons.
 The 2014 provincial championship is held by the Sherwood Park Wolverines, which is their first title.

 Baseball has become a popular and important sport in the community.
 In 2008, the Sherwood Park Dukes began their first season in Sherwood Park, playing at Centennial Park in the Western Major Baseball League.

 Strathcona County hosted the 2007 Western Canada Summer Games with most of the events held in Sherwood Park.
 The games included 2,300 athletes, coaches, and officials from the four western provinces and three northern territories.
 Around 2,800 volunteers helped make the games a success.

 The Strathcona Druids RFC, a Rugby club that plays its home games at Lynn Davies field.
-The club was founded in 1960 and has multiple teams including mens and womens 1st and 2nd division as well as youth teams from U5 to U19.
+The club was founded in 1960 and has multiple teams including men's and women's 1st and 2nd division as well as youth teams from U5 to U19.